School of Engineering Registration Instructions

 ME: Professor Baglione (melody.baglione@cooper.edu)

 You must communicate with your advisor for approval of your program and discussions of your options as necessary.
 See your advisor early.
-Don't wait until the last minute!
+Do not wait until the last minute!
 Only your advisor is allowed online access to your program for approval.

-View the current class schedule to see fall courses.
+View the current class schedule to see spring, fall, and summer courses.
 We will also have the following courses available over the summer: Ma 111, Ma 113, Ma 223, Ma 224, and Ch 110.

 View the requirements and policies to see more information about your particular major, including the curriculum.